AndrexB/baxium/doc/init.md

 Copy baxiumd.init to /etc/init.d/baxiumd.
 Test by running `service baxiumd start`.

-Using this script, you can adjust the path and flags to the baxiumd program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/baxiumd.
+Using this script, you can adjust the path and flags to the baxiumd program by setting the BAXIUMD and FLAGS environment variables in the file /etc/sysconfig/baxiumd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS